Mate X raises $10 million for its foldable electric bike

 A phenomenon that’s been sweeping the globe lately is the rise of the electric bike.
 From docked and dockless rentals to owned vehicles, some of the most substantial recent success stories, acquisitions, and investments have been in this fast-growing marketplace.

-Today, the company behind Scandinavia’s largest-grossing crowdfunding campaign, Mate.Bike is launching Mate X, a foldable electric cycle that has already broken records.
+The company behind Scandinavia’s largest-grossing crowdfunding campaign, Mate.Bike, has today hit a milestone with the most successful European ebike campaign ever for the Mate X, a foldable electric cycle.

-Already backed by over $10 million, which is more than 20,000 percent of its original goal, the Mate X offers a sizeable improvement over the original Mate bike, which raised over $6.8 million in October 2016.
+Already backed by over $10 million, which is more than 20,000 percent of the company‘s original goal, the Mate X offers a sizeable improvement over the original Mate bike, which raised over $6.8 million in October 2016.

 The need here is obvious.
 Car trips of less than a mile add up to about 10 billion miles per year, according to the 2009 U.S. National Household Transportation Survey (NHTS).
 According to the EPA, if the driving population of the U.S. chose to power half of these short trips with our feet instead of petroleum, we would collectively save about $575 million in fuel costs and approximately 2 million metric tons of CO2 emissions per year.

-And while using electric bikes instead for these journeys does come at a cost — we still need to produce electricity to power them — the savings from both a monetary and ecological perspective are massive.
+And while using electric bikes for these journeys does come at a cost — we still need to produce electricity to power them — the savings from both a monetary and ecological perspective are massive.

 So what does the Mate X offer budding commuters, and how has it improved on the original model?